bensi94/Late-term-Assignment/docs/DesignReport.md

 # Design Report #

 ## Introduction ##
-This report gives a good overview of our inital design of the tic-tac-toe game, which was ment as an exercise to set up technical infrastructure to support agile development.
+This report gives a good overview of our initial design of the tic-tac-toe game which was meant as an exercise to set up technical infrastructure to support agile development.
-Although this project is about using test driven development to make a shippable product, we found it important to make an initial design report so that members can easily visualize how the application works, it is important for the systems development that everyone is on the same page regarding the project.
+Although this project is about using test driven development to make a shippable product, we found it important to make an initial design report so that members can easily visualize how the application works.
+It is important for the systems development that everyone is on the same page regarding the project.

 The tic-tac-toe game is a simple web application that allows two players two play against each other.
 This report shows the initial wireframe, as well as a picture from the web application to be able to visualize how it works.
 The report also includes the initial class diagram and is therefor expected to change over the developing process.
-Finally the coding rules the team is planing to use are listed.
+Finally the coding rules the team is planning to use are listed.

 ## Prototypes ##
 ### Low fidelity prototype ###
 The first step in designing the user interface was to make a low fidelity prototype.
-The prototype is meant to give a fundemental structure of  the user interface, and to see what information we need to give to the users.
-The prototype was sketched up in powerpoint.
+The prototype is meant to give a fundamental  structure of  the user interface, and to see what information we need to give to the users.
+The prototype was sketched up in PowerPoint.
 This prototype does not necessarily reflect the final outcome of the TicTacToe user interface.
 ![The low fidelity prototype can't be found](/docs/pictures/PrototypeOfBoard.png)

 ### Picture from the webpage###
 As you can see from the picture below, there has not been much change from the prototype we sketched up. ...........
 ![Atli can't be found](/docs/pictures/Atli.jpg)
 ## Class Diagram ##

+The following diagram describes the classes needed for the game.
+You can assume the entity classes all have get and set functions for their attributes.

 ![Unfortunately the class diagram cannot be found](/docs/pictures/ClassDiagram.png)
 ## Programming Rules